continuedev/continue-codespaces-demo/README.md

 After install is complete, the Continue extension will automatically open.
 You can also open it by pressing `cmd+shift+p` on Mac / `ctrl+shift+p` on Windows and then selecting `Continue: Open Continue GUI`

-To test a few common recipes, open a blank python file and try the following:
+To test a few common recipes, open the `calculator.py` file and try the following:

 - Ask "write a calculator class in python"
 - /comment to write comments for the class